-The Dallas wrongful death attorneys at The Patel Firm are professionals in their field.
-They have assisted countless families who have experienced the loss of loved ones due to the negligence of others.
+Our Dallas wrongful death attorneys at The Patel Firm have provided support to countless families dealing with the loss of loved ones due to the negligence of others.
 These committed attorneys tirelessly work to ensure these families receive the justice and compensation they rightfully deserve.

 Have you lost a loved one in an accident in Dallas?

 Connect with our Dallas wrongful death attorneys at The Patel Firm today at 361-287-7242.
-We’re here to listen to your story.
-There are no upfront fees, and our initial consultation is free.
-If we believe we can help and choose to take on your case, we’ll immediately start working towards securing the compensation you deserve.Need Assistance?
+Lawyers from our law firm are here to listen to your story.
+There are no upfront fees, we offer free consultation at the initial stages.
+If we believe we can help and choose to take on your case, we’ll immediately start working with you from the date of death, towards securing the compensation you deserve.Need Assistance?
 Let’s Chat.

 Table of Contents